 1. The Zone of Safety

 I’m putting this up first as it’s by far my favourite.
 It’s one I’ve used a lot when I’m with our baby all day, and it’s one that I feel gives you a little bit of time to get something done whilst your baby is playing.
 It’s the Zone of Safety:

-There are a few reasons I like the zone of safety, and one of the main ones comes from the angle of safety.
+There are a few reasons I like the “zone of safety.”
+One of the main ones comes from the angle of safety.
 Now, don’t get me wrong, I’m not saying merely placing a bunch of pillows in a circle means you can swan off and go do something else.
 You still have to watch them.
 But we’ve had a handful of times where we’re literally next to our baby standing and suddenly she loses her balance, counter balances the wrong way and still falls to the floor.
 She does it that quickly sometimes that we don’t have time to catch her.

 Setting the pillows up like this just gives them that extra support if you do happen to miss the catch and they fall to the floor.
 It also gives you the chance to make a coffee, or do something quick whilst they’re standing in the middle.
 Whilst this doesn’t technically encourage your baby to stand, it does provide them with a safer place to do so.

 2. Putting Toys Out of Reach

 I’ll admit, that perhaps I like this one because I’m mildly sadistic and merely want to annoy our baby slightly by making her work for a particular toy, or in the above case, remote control.
-But it helps give them that encouragement to get up and get what they can’t quite grab.
+But it helps to give them that encouragement to get up and get what they can’t quite grab.
 You can always put their toys on a coffee table, or some other low level item of furniture.
 This is simply about encouraging the desire to want to stand and a reason to do so.

 3. Climbing the Stairs